zeph-yr/TTSControl/README.md

 - Choice of left or right hand

 ## About
-My 3rd mod :3 If you enjoy this, I appreciate your feedback :)
+My 3rd mod :3 If you enjoy this, I appreciate your feedback :) I am new to modding, so no code for this released yet...
+I'm kinda shy because this is so early in development.